bitcoindevkit/bdk-cli/README.md

 ## About

 **EXPERIMENTAL**
-This crate is in to process of being updated to `bdk_wallet` 1.x.
-Only use with for testing on test networks.
+This crate has been updated to use `bdk_wallet` 1.x.
+Only use  for testing on test networks.

-This project provides a command-line Bitcoin wallet application using the latest [BDK APIs](https://docs.rs/bdk/latest/bdk/wallet/struct.Wallet.html).
+This project provides a command-line Bitcoin wallet application using the latest [BDK Wallet APIs](https://docs.rs/bdk_wallet/1.0.0/bdk_wallet/index.html) and chain sources ([RPC](https://docs.rs/bdk_bitcoind_rpc/0.18.0/bdk_bitcoind_rpc/index.html), [Electrum](https://docs.rs/bdk_electrum/0.21.0/bdk_electrum/index.html), [Esplora](https://docs.rs/bdk_esplora/0.21.0/bdk_esplora/), [Kyoto](https://docs.rs/bdk_kyoto/0.9.0/bdk_kyoto/)).
 This might look tiny and innocent, but by harnessing the power of BDK it provides a powerful generic descriptor based command line wallet tool.
 And yes, it can do Taproot!!

 This crate can be used for the following purposes:
- - Instantly create a miniscript based wallet and connect to your backend of choice (Electrum, Esplora, Core RPC, etc) and quickly play around with your own complex bitcoin scripting workflow.
+ - Instantly create a miniscript based wallet and connect to your backend of choice (Electrum, Esplora, Core RPC, Kyoto etc) and quickly play around with your own complex bitcoin scripting workflow.
 With one or many wallets, connected with one or many backends.
  - The `tests/integration.rs` module is used to document high level complex workflows between BDK and different Bitcoin infrastructure systems, like Core, Electrum and Lightning(soon TM).
  - (Planned) Expose the basic command handler via `wasm` to integrate `bdk-cli` functionality natively into the web platform.
 See also the [playground](https://bitcoindevkit.org/bdk-cli/playground/) page.

 If you are considering using BDK in your own wallet project bdk-cli is a nice playground to get started with.
 It allows easy testnet and regtest wallet operations, to try out what's possible with descriptors, miniscript, and BDK APIs.
-For more information on BDK refer to the [website](https://bitcoindevkit.org/) and the [rust docs](https://docs.rs/bdk/latest/bdk/index.html)
+For more information on BDK refer to the [website](https://bitcoindevkit.org/) and the [rust docs](https://docs.rs/bdk_wallet/1.0.0/bdk_wallet/index.html)

 bdk-cli can be compiled with different features to suit your experimental needs.
   - Database Options